David Galloway (botanist): Biography

 Galloway grew up in Invercargill.
 After graduation from Southland Boys' High School, he studied at the University of Otago.
 As an undergraduate he assisted James Murray, the first New Zealand lichenologist of the twentieth century, and this experience influenced the direction of his scientific career.
 There he graduated in 1963 with B.Sc., in 1965 with M.Sc., and in 1972 with Ph.D. — all three degrees in biochemistry.
 At the University of Otago, he was from 1963 to 1965 a fellow and tutor at Knox College and from 1965 to 1968 an assistant lecturer in biochemistry.
 He became in 1969 a scientific officer in the Applied Biochemistry Division of New Zealand's Department of Scientific and Industrial Research (DSIR) in Palmerston North.
+He participated in the 1970 Three Kings Islands expedition as a botanist.
 He transferred in 1973 to the Botany Division DSIR in Lincoln.
 His superiors in the Botany Division DSIR helped him gain secondment to the Department of Botany at the British Museum (Natural History) (now called the Natural History Museum, London).
 There he worked from 1973 to 1982 with Peter W. James on what eventually became the book Flora of New Zealand: Lichens.
 In the same department, Galloway was from 1982 to 1987 a senior research fellow.
 His 662-page book Flora of New Zealand: Lichens was published in 1985.
 The book was the first comprehensive account of New Zealand's lichens, although it covered only about 60% of the existing lichen flora.

 In the Lichen/Bryophyte Division, Environmental Quality Programme, Department of Botany, Natural History Museum, London, David Galloway was from 1987 to 1990 the principal scientific officer and from 1990 to 1994 the head of the Programme.
 In 1974 in Westminster, London, he married the opera singer Patricia Payne (who was born in Dunedin, New Zealand).
 In late 1994 David and his wife returned to New Zealand.
 From 1995 until his retirement in 2008, he was a member of Biosystematics of New Zealand Plants Programme of New Zealand's Landcare Research (which is one of New Zealand's Crown Research Institutes).

 He was the author or coauthor of over 300 scientific publications.
 He collected lichens with Brian Coppins, Gerardo Guzmán, and Peter W. James.